taweihuangdavid/commy_be/README.md

 Project is created with:

--NodeJs, Express
+*NodeJs, Express
--Mongodb, Mongoose
+*Mongodb, Mongoose
--Heroku (PaaS)
+*Heroku (PaaS)
--Mongodb Atlas (DaaS)
+*Mongodb Atlas (DaaS)

 ## Features

--CR Operations on Users
+*CR Operations on Users
--Authentication & Authorization on Users
+*Authentication & Authorization on Users
--CRUD Operations on Genres
+*CRUD Operations on Genres
--CRUD Operations on Comics
+*CRUD Operations on Comics
--CRUD Operations on Customers
+*CRUD Operations on Customers
--CR Operations on Rentals
+*CR Operations on Rentals
--C Operations on Returns
+\*C Operations on Returns

 ## Demo